 Mental health care (outpatient)

-Part B helps pay for these covered outpatient services:
+Medicare Part B (Medical Insurance) helps pay for these outpatient mental health services:

 - One depression screening per year.
-The screening must be done in a primary care doctor’s office or primary care clinic that can provide follow-up treatment and referrals.
+You must get the screening in a primary care doctor’s office or primary care clinic that can provide follow-up treatment and referrals.

-- Individual and group psychotherapy with doctors or certain other licensed professionals allowed by the state where you get the services.
+- Individual and group psychotherapy with doctors (or with certain other licensed professionals, as the state where you get the services allows).

 - Family counseling, if the main purpose is to help with your treatment.